 Once the draft is ready, Luminance continues to add value.
 Its visual interface highlights risky language, missing clauses, or unusual terms through color-coded heatmaps.

 You can review multiple versions side by side, compare changes, and accept or reject suggestions instantly.
-Every edit is tracked and explained, which gives teams full transparency into how the AI reached its conclusions.
+Every edit is tracked and explained, which gives you full transparency into how the AI reached its conclusions.

-Enterprise legal teams at large, global organizations, especially in regulated industries that need deep contract analysis and risk visibility at scale.
+Enterprise legal teams at large, global organizations, especially in regulated industries, that need deep contract analysis and risk visibility at scale.

 ContractPodAi is an AI-powered contract management platform that covers intake, drafting, review, signing, and renewal.

-A built-in assistant, Leah, guides users through clause selection, risk scoring, and workflow steps, which gives legal practice teams a clear path from request to signature.
+The built-in assistant, Leah, guides users through clause selection, risk scoring, and workflow steps, which gives legal practice teams a clear path from request to signature.

 Compared to tools focused only on drafting, ContractPodAi emphasizes the full life cycle so you can manage contracts without extra apps.
 Plus, real-time dashboards and chat let multiple departments work together on the same set of legal documents.